jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/IntroducingObjects/task4.md

 * all the fields and methods declared inside `protected` section are visible and can be used in the class itself and inside its ancestors;
-* all the fields and methods declared inside `private` section are visible and can be used only in the class itself, and in no other place.
+* all the fields and methods declared inside `private` section are visible and can be used only in the class itself, and in no other place;
+* there is a single exception to the previous rule — a class marked as a `friend` of a given class can access its protected and private members.

 The publicly available fields and methods of the class are also called its _public interface_ (not to be confused with the term _interface_ denoting classes containing pure virtual functions and having no state).